Jan 15–18, 2015

 Learn more about Manual Cinema here.

-Manual Cinema: Mementos Mori is developed in part through the MCA Stage New Works Initiative, with lead support from Elizabeth A. Liebman.
-The MCA Stage presentation is generously supported by Lois Eisen.
+Manual Cinema: Mementos Mori was developed in part through the MCA Stage New Works Initiative, with lead support from Elizabeth A. Liebman.
+The MCA Stage presentation is generously supported by Lois and Steve Eisen and the Eisen Family Foundation.